superneko160/Classification_Gochiusa/README.md

  - h5py 2.10.0

 ### Note
   Note that the library version is out of date and an error will occur.

 ## Run

 ### Docker
- - `docker compose up -d --build`
+    docker compose up -d --build
- - `docker compose exec app bash`
+    docker compose exec app bash

  ### Crawling image
- - `python opt/craw_image.py`
+    python opt/craw_image.py
  In some cases, images cannot be collected successfully.
 In that case, collect images manually.

  ### Preprocessing
- - `python opt/preprocessing.py`
+    python opt/preprocessing.py

  ### Learning
- - `python opt/train.py`
+    python opt/train.py

  ### Classification
-Set the path to the image in the codeinfo file.
+Set the path to the image in the codeinfo.py.
 `QUESTION_PIC = "opt/foo/bar.jpg"`

- - `python opt/main.py`
+    python opt/main.py